Widakuswara v. LakeFiled: March 21, 2025

 The lawsuit has led to major victories for the plaintiffs, including a March 2026 ruling that called for VOA's broadcasts to be restored.

 Widakuswara v.
-Lake plaintiffs Jessica Jerreat, Patsy Widakuswara and Kate Neeper.
+Lake plaintiffs (left to right) Patsy Widakuswara, Jessica Jerreat and Kate Neeper.

-March 21, 2025 • Filed one week after President Donald Trump signed his March 14, 2025, executive order that began dismantling VOA, Widakuswara v.
+Filed one week after President Donald Trump signed his March 14, 2025, executive order that began dismantling VOA, Widakuswara v.
 Lake has led to major court victories for the plaintiffs.
-Following the first hearing of the case at the U.S. District Court for the Southern District of New York, Judge Paul Oetken granted a temporary restraining order order that prohibited USAGM from immediately carrying out its planned layoffs, including for about 600 contractors.
+Following the first hearing of the case at the U.S. District Court for the Southern District of New York, Judge Paul Oetken granted a temporary restraining order that prohibited USAGM from immediately carrying out its planned layoffs, including for about 600 contractors.

 After the case was moved to the U.S. District Court for the District of Columbia in April 2025, District Judge Royce Lamberth issued a preliminary injunction that ordered USAGM to restore VOA programming to fulfill a statutory mandate that VOA “serve as a reliable and authoritative source of news.”
 To uphold this injunction, Lamberth paused mass layoffs at VOA and USAGM set to take effect in September 2025.

-After nearly a year of litigation, Lamberth issued a pair of momentous orders in March 2026.
+Then, after nearly a year of litigation, Lamberth issued a pair of momentous orders in March 2026.
 In the first, he ruled that Kari Lake was not lawfully appointed to lead USAGM and voided all her actions.
-In the second, he said Lake’s attempt to bring VOA and USAGM to the “statutory minimum” was unlawful and ordered employees on administrative leave be returned to work.
+In the second, he said Lake’s attempt to bring VOA and USAGM to the “statutory minimum” was unlawful and ordered VOA’s broadcasts to resume and for employees on administrative leave be returned to work.
+The return-to-work order was later stayed by the U.S. Court of Appeals for the District of Columbia Circuit.

 Recent statements from the plaintiffs